davidroberson/d3b_cbtn_summit/analyses/intNMF/README.md

 ### Purpose

-This module performs multi-modal clustering using the [IntNMF](https://cran.r-project.org/web/packages/IntNMF/index.html) R package on RNA, CNV, SNV, Methylation and Splicing data on the cohort of interest.
+This module performs multi-modal clustering using the [IntNMF](https://cran.r-project.org/web/packages/IntNMF/index.html) R package on RNA, Methylation and Splicing data on the cohort of interest.

 ### Run Analysis